fr4iser90/FoundryCord/utils/README.md

 ### Prerequisites

-- SSH access to your target server.
+- For remote use: SSH access to your target server.
-- Docker and Docker Compose installed on the target server.
+- Docker and Docker Compose installed on the target machine (local or remote).
-- Basic knowledge of Linux and shell operations.
+- A `utils/config/project_config.sh` file defining your project specifics (see Configuration section).

 ### Initial Setup

+1. **Configure `project_config.sh`**: Copy `utils/config/project_config.example.sh` to `utils/config/project_config.sh` and edit it with your project details (Project Name, Server Info, Container Names, Paths, etc.).

-1. Run the management utility:
+2. **Run the management utility**:
    ```bash
    chmod +x utils/ApplicationCenter.sh
    ./utils/ApplicationCenter.sh
    ```

-2. The utility will:
+3. **First Run**: The utility will:
-   - Check for existing configuration and initialize if needed.
+   - Load settings from `project_config.sh`.
+   - If running in remote mode, check SSH connection.
-   - Guide you through server connection setup.
+   - Guide you through server environment initialization if needed (creating directories based on config).
-   - Detect if the remote environment requires initialization.
-   - Offer automated or manual deployment options.
+   - Offer deployment options based on your configuration.

 ## Main Menu Options